 - led a class action against listed wine company Treasury Wine Estates, for breach of its continuous disclosure obligations, which settled in 2017 for $49 m;

 - been responsible for the conduct and successful resolution of several securities class actions against listed companies as well as in a number of public interest cases including a class action on behalf of children unlawfully arrested by NSW police.

-“Class action law is a very powerful mechanism for vindicating the rights of those who are most vulnerable, defending victims of mass wrongdoing and enforcing proper corporate behaviour and accountability to shareholders and the public.
-I have a strong conviction that the community should be able to expect our governments and the companies we deal with to comply with the law and not circumvent legal protections that have been hard fought for and won.”
+“Class action law is a very powerful mechanism for vindicating the rights of those who are most vulnerable, defending victims of mass wrongdoing and enforcing proper corporate behaviour.
+I have a strong conviction that the community should be able to expect our governments and the companies we deal with to comply with legal protections that have been hard fought for and won.”

 Memberships & accreditations

 - National Convenor, Maurice Blackburn Women's Network

 - The Sunrise Project Australia Ltd, founding and present director

 - Mental Health Review Tribunal (NSW) former part-time legal member